MikhailEpatko/demo-kafka/README.md

-# demo-rabbit-kafka
+# demo-kafka
-Using Spring Cloud Stream to providing integration with RabbitMQ and Kafka messaging systems.
+Using Spring Cloud Stream to providing integration with Apache Kafka messaging system.